PeterBenicky/k8-env-init/jenkins/readme.md

         controller:
           serviceType: NodePort  # or LoadBalancer
           nodePort: 32000        # Optional: Only if serviceType is NodePort
+          admin:
-          adminPassword: "admin" # Replace with a secure password or use a Secret
+            password: "admin" # Replace with a secure password or use a Secret
   sources: []
   project: default
   syncPolicy: